schang266-crypto/2-Wheel_Self-balancing_Segway_Project/README.md

 # Hardware Module Descriptions

 ## UART Communication & Authentication Subsystem
-These four modules form the secure interface of the Segway, handling external serial communication and system authorization, operating at a baud rate of 9600.
+These three modules form the secure interface of the Segway, handling external serial communication and system authorization, operating at a baud rate of 9600.
 Together, they manage everything from bit-level serial transport to high-level command processing and security validation.

 ### UART_rx
 Utilizes a shift register to sample the incoming serial bitstream and assemble it into 8-bit parallel data.
 Its state machine logic governs the transition from waiting for a start bit, counting through the 8 data bits, and validating the stop bit before asserting a data-ready flag.
 It also includes double-flopping to prevent metastability.